 John rode to position himself alongside the Earl and told him what he had seen.

 The Prince overheard.
 ‘No, William.
 No.’

 The Earl glared at the Prince.
 ‘You promised me!
 You must honour that promise.’

 ‘Very well.’
 For the second time that day, the Prince pointed his weapon and yelled, ‘Charge!’

-As they hesitated, John overran them and before he could take evasive action, he was among them, surrounded.
-This was not what he had intended.
+As they reined in their horses, John overran them and before he could take evasive action, he was among them, surrounded.
 He decided that he must direct maximum force against a single rider and deal with each one in turn.

 ‘Piers will accompany you.
 Travel quickly and be vigilant.
 An apparently deserted battlefield can be a dangerous place.
 You must reach us before we arrive at Montguilliard, where we will turn towards St Girons and ultimately to Bordeaux.’